 The Chair and/or Secretary visited a number of the centres providing rehabilitation accommodation and facilities during the year.
 This is very helpful in providing insight into what those providers can offer and the conditions pursuant to which the parolees are housed and the nature of the providers' expectations as to behavioural standards, curfews and the like.
+Visits had already been made to a number of the Darwin providers in 2022.
 The centres visited were:-